Chiclayo: Republican era

-During the Peruvian War of Independence, Chiclayo supported General José de San Martín's liberating army with soldiers, weapons, horses, and other resources, under the supervision of the most progressive creole, José Leonardo Ortiz.

 After independence, Chiclayo was still a small village.
+On 15 April 1835, Chiclayo was proclaimed a city by then-president Felipe Santiago Salaverry, who declared it a "Heroic City" in recognition of the services its people rendered in the War of Independence.
+The next day, the Chiclayo Province was organized, with Chiclayo designated as its capital and then, capital of the Department of Lambayeque.
 In 1827, Chiclayo was elevated to the level of villa.

-On 15 April 1835, Chiclayo was proclaimed a city by then-president Felipe Santiago Salaverry, who declared it a "Heroic City" in recognition of the services its people rendered in the War of Independence.
-The next day, the Chiclayo Province was organized, with Chiclayo designated as its capital.
+Chiclayo's progress began primarily during the Republican era, when it was granted the title of city, naming it "Heroic City" in recognition of the services rendered by the people of Chiclayo to the independence cause.

 Modern Chiclayo

-Today, Chiclayo is an important Peruvian city, the financial and commercial capital of Northern Peru.
-Its strategic geographic location makes it a rail, communications, and automotive hub.
-Modern touches include large supermarkets, banking chains, warehouses, hospitals, clinics, and galleries.

-Chiclayo is also known as the "City of Friendship" and Perla del Norte ("Pearl of the North") of Perú.